 7. Praia da Baia – Espinho Beach

-Praia da Baia is one of the best beaches along Costa Verde.
+Praia da Baia is one of the best beaches for surfing in Portugal.
 The white-sand beach is located between the two breakwaters next to a wide pedestrian promenade.
 It is excellent for swimming, surfing and simply relaxing on the beach.

-The beach is very popular with locals and visitors throughout the year.
+This beach on Costa Verde is very popular with locals and visitors throughout the year.
 Plus, it draws an even bigger crowd whenever there are competitions held at Praia da Baía.
 Athletes come to this beach to compete in beach volleyball, surfing and bodyboard championships.

 You don’t have to bring many things to Praia da Baia.
 It is possible to rent a sunshade on the beach.
 And if you want to surf, board rentals are available at one of the surf schools.
 And when you are hungry, there are seafood restaurants and beach cafes by the promenade.

 Moreover, if you stick around until the end of the day, you can catch an awesome sunset on the beach.